Hi There, I’m Noel (they/he)

 -Judith Herman

+Central to my work, and with all the modalities I use, is anti-oppressive practice.
 Anti-oppressive therapy practice is critical of social inequities, and the ways in which those inequities create illness.
-In therapy, this starts with recognizing how patterns of power and oppression play out in the space and relationship, and challenging those dynamics.
+In therapy, this starts with recognizing how patterns of power play out in the space and relationship, and challenging those dynamics.
 It’s about me sharing power, supporting you to develop agency toward your own and others’ liberation.
-I will support you to make links between your personal struggles and structural causes, address internalized oppression that may be disempowering you or causing you to perpetuate the same oppression toward others, and recognize ways you can participate in collective action to create social change.
+If you want, I will support you to make links between your personal struggles and structural causes, address internalized oppression that may be disempowering you or causing you to perpetuate the same oppression toward others, and recognize ways you can participate in collective action to create social change.

 Current Openings